scottdware/go-bigip/README.md

 A Go package that interacts with F5 BIG-IP systems using the REST API.

-Currently, only the Network and Local Traffic (LTM) modules are supported, but I'm actively working on adding other modules to the list (System, etc.).

 Some of the tasks you can do are as follows:

 * Get a detailed list of all nodes, pools, vlans, routes, trunks, route domains, virtual servers on the BIG-IP system.